JonLatane/jonline/README.md

 # Jonline
 Jonline is an open-source, community-scale social network designed to be capable of "federating" with other Jonline instances/communities, making sharing between local-size instances easy.
-Two demo instances are up at [Jonline.io](https://jonline.io) and [GetJ.online](https://getj.online).
+A demo instance is up at [Jonline.io](https://jonline.io) and [GetJ.online](https://getj.online).

 ## Statuses
 ### Deployments